 “The thing that is most beautiful about Antarctica is the light.
 It’s like no other light on Earth, because the air is so free of impurities.
 You get drugged by it like when you listen to one of your favourite songs.
 The light there is a mood enhancing substance.”— Jon Krakauer

-A part of my role as yoga and wellness guide, I taught passengers yoga on a daily basis, and had the benefit of having meals with them as well.
+A part of my role as yoga teacher training and wellness guide, I taught passengers yoga on a daily basis, and had the benefit of having meals with them as well.
 As much as they learned from me, I learned from them.

 The passengers came from all over the world; some were hoping to accomplish visiting their 7th and last continent, while others were working on fulfilling personal bucket lists.
 It was humbling to connect with everyone and listen to their stories.
 I believe we are all connected.
 There is a richness in everyone’s story, as we are all humans sharing in the human experience.